AlphaBlue7/SubAlarm/README.md

 6. Making use of the above integration the bot sends the user a notification alerting the user of the new domains identified

+7. The first 5 lines of `config.yaml` is used to create `temp.txt` which then replaces `config.yaml` thereby reverting the changes.
+This enables the configuration file to be used for further iterations.

+8. Contents of `newsubdomains.txt` is appended to `subop.txt` and then further sorted to facilitate comparison

-7. The `runcount.txt` is used to keep track of the number of iterations
+9. The `runcount.txt` is used to keep track of the number of iterations

-8. The script is ran along with the `nohup` command as the prefix.
+10. The script is ran along with the `nohup` command as the prefix.
 I noticed that as an SSH session is closed the script no longer runs in the background despite having used `&`.
 The nohup command which is short for 'no hang up' prevents the processes from receving the signal to hang up.

-9. The entirety of the nohup output (including the std error) is redirected to output.log
+11. The entirety of the nohup output (including the std error) is redirected to output.log

-10. The script runs at an interval of 60 minutes
+12. The script runs at an interval of 60 minutes

+## Appendix

+To stop the script you can kill the process belonging to the script and the sleep command.
+The targetdomainlist.txt file can be updated during the interval to add new target domains.
+The identified domains can be removed from the telegram notification by removing {{data}} from line 13 of the alert_sub.sh

 ## Contact